-Pectus excavatum (PECK-tuss ex-kuh-VAW-tum) is a breastbone and rib cartilage deformity that causes a dent in the chest.
+Pectus excavatum (PECK-tuss ex-kuh-VAW-tum) is a breastbone (sternum) and rib cartilage deformity that causes a dent in the chest.
 It is also called “sunken chest” or “funnel chest.”
-Most times, this dent is in the lower half of the breastbone.
-This might press on the heart and lungs.
+This dent is often in the lower half of the breastbone and may press on the heart and lungs.

-Pectus Excavatum in Children
+Pectus excavatum in children